 13.2.
 Expanded Format

-The Expanded format is our newest tournament format for Pokémon Organized Play events.
 This format will be used at various Premier Events, so be sure to look at the format listed for events as they are announced.

-The Expanded format for the 2015 season will consist of the following expansions:
+The Expanded format for the 2017 season will consist of the following expansions: